A sudden CPI spike on Meta can feel like the platform is broken, but the cause is almost always diagnosable.

 Why is my Meta CPI suddenly increasing?

-A sudden CPI increase on Meta is most commonly caused by creative fatigue (responsible for roughly 40-60% of cases we see), followed by audience saturation, seasonal auction competition, algorithm or policy changes, and shifts in ATT opt-in rates.
 The fastest diagnostic is to check your frequency and CTR trends over the past 7-14 days, because if frequency is climbing while CTR is dropping, creative fatigue is almost certainly the primary driver.

-At RocketShip HQ, we use a weighted scoring system to prioritize which issue to investigate first.
-Our Weighted Anomaly Scoring approach weights metric changes by business impact: abs(% change) x sqrt(spend).
 So a 20% CPI increase on a campaign spending $3K/day gets investigated before a 50% spike on a $100/day test campaign.
-This eliminates over 70% of false alarms and keeps teams focused on the problems that actually move the needle.
+This helps eliminate false alarms and keeps teams focused on the problems that actually move the needle.

 - Creative fatigue: frequency rising, CTR dropping, CPM stable or slightly up